Florida/Georgia Personal Injury & Workers Compensation

 1(1)(a) Property used to provide affordable housing to eligible persons as defined by s.
 159.603 and natural persons or families meeting the extremely-low-income, very-low-income, low-income, or moderate-income limits specified in s.
 420.0004, which is owned entirely by a nonprofit entity that is a corporation not for profit, qualified as charitable under s.
 501(c)(3) of the Internal Revenue Code and in compliance with Rev. Proc.
 96-32, 1996-1 C.B.
 717, is considered property owned by an exempt entity and used for a charitable purpose, and those portions of the affordable housing property that provide housing to natural persons or families classified as extremely low income, very low income, low income, or moderate income under s.
 420.0004 are exempt from ad valorem taxation to the extent authorized under s.
 196.196.
 All property identified in this subsection must comply with the criteria provided under s.
 196.195 for determining exempt status and applied by property appraisers on an annual basis.
 The Legislature intends that any property owned by a limited liability company which is disregarded as an entity for federal income tax purposes pursuant to Treasury Regulation 301.7701-3(b)(1)(ii) be treated as owned by its sole member.
 If the sole member of the limited liability company that owns the property is also a limited liability company that is disregarded as an entity for federal income tax purposes pursuant to Treasury Regulation 301.7701-3(b)(1)(ii), the Legislature intends that the property be treated as owned by the sole member of the limited liability company that owns the limited liability company that owns the property.
 Units that are vacant and units that are occupied by natural persons or families whose income no longer meets the income limits of this subsection, but whose income met those income limits at the time they became tenants, shall be treated as portions of the affordable housing property exempt under this subsection if a recorded land use restriction agreement in favor of the Florida Housing Finance Corporation or any other governmental or quasi-governmental jurisdiction requires that all residential units within the property be used in a manner that qualifies for the exemption under this subsection and if the units are being offered for rent.

-(b) Land that is owned entirely by a nonprofit entity that is a corporation not for profit, qualified as charitable under s.
+2(b)1.
+Land that is owned entirely, or is leased from a housing finance authority pursuant to part IV of chapter 159, by a nonprofit entity that is a corporation not for profit, qualified as charitable under s.
 501(c)(3) of the Internal Revenue Code and in compliance with Rev. Proc.
 96-32, 1996-1 C.B.
-717, and is leased for a minimum of 99 years for the purpose of, and is predominantly used for, providing housing to natural persons or families meeting the extremely-low-income, very-low-income, low-income, or moderate-income limits specified in s.
+717, and is leased for a minimum of 99 years for the purpose of, and is predominantly used for, providing affordable housing to natural persons or families meeting the extremely-low-income, very-low-income, low-income, or moderate-income limits specified in s.
 420.0004 is exempt from ad valorem taxation.
-For purposes of this paragraph, land is predominantly used for qualifying purposes if the square footage of the improvements on the land used to provide qualifying housing is greater than 50 percent of the square footage of all improvements on the land.
-This paragraph first applies to the 2024 tax roll and is repealed December 31, 2059.

 (2)(a) Notwithstanding ss.
 196.195 and 196.196, property in a multifamily project that meets the requirements of this subsection is considered property used for a charitable purpose and is exempt from ad valorem tax beginning with the January 1 assessment after the 15th completed year from the earliest of: